LADbible Group: History

-Solomou developed the idea for a social media publishing business while at the University of Leeds, where he studied business management from 2009 to 2012.
-The Lad Bible Limited was founded on 3 April 2012 and developed into the LADbible project when director Arian Kalantari joined.
+LADbible was originally created as a Facebook page in 2011 (or 2010) by Oxford Brookes student Alex Partridge (who later went on to found the formerly rival site UNILAD), originally as TheLadBible.
+Alexander "Solly" Solomou developed the idea for a social media publishing business while at the University of Leeds, where he studied business management from 2009 to 2012.
+Solomou originally ran the Rate Our Student Life Facebook page, which had similar content to LADbible, but did not attract comparable levels of success.
+Solomou purchased TheLadBible Facebook page from Partridge in early 2012, reportedly for £300.
+The Lad Bible Limited was founded on 3 April 2012, and developed into the LADbible project when director Arian Kalantari joined.
 LADbible Group's parent company was originally called The Lad Bible Limited, and changed its name to The Global Social Media Group Limited on 18 November 2013.
 On 19 June 2014, the parent company changed its name to 65TWENTY LTD, then to Ladbible Group Limited on 16 November 2015.
+Mahmud Kamani, founder of online clothes retailer Boohoo.com, was an early backer.
+Originally, the LADbible page exclusively featured user-generated content, only hiring journalists in 2013.